top of page

 Supported by the National Arts Council Sector Transformation Grant,

-Pickle Party had a closed-door presentation in December.
+Pickle Party had a closed-door presentation in December 2023.

-Pickle Party has 3 different audience experiences.
+There are 3 audience experiences.

 Audiences choose 1 out of 3.